pvedu/photovoltaic/README.rst

 photovoltaic
 ===========

 photovoltaic provides basic function used in photovoltaics.
-You might find it most useful for coding photovoltaic simulations.
 Typical usage:

     import photovoltaic as pv